 Lesson #2 – Stagger the Installation Process

-That’s why G James Glass opted for a staggered installation process.
+That is why G James Glass opted for a staggered installation process.
 The first order of windows covered the first 15 floors.
 As these windows were installed, Safetyline could then focus on the next order of a slightly smaller amount.

 Lesson #3 – Use Laminated Glass

 The York and George project opted for the use of laminated glass.
-This presented a challenge in terms of finding a manufacturer who could accommodate this, particularly for a louvre product.
+This presented a challenge in terms of finding a manufacturer who could accommodate this, particularly for a louvre window.
 However, Safetyline came were able to deliver on this request.